 At UMBC 20% of our energy comes from renewable clean energy, and we actively pursue opportunities to upgrades that reduce energy consumption.

 In 2007, President Hrabowski signed on to the American College and University Presidents’ Climate Commitment and formed the Climate Change Task Force.
-We have calculated our emissions and developed a climate action plan along with our progress, published at http://rs.acupcc.org/
+Calculating emissions has allowed us to develop a climate action plan and track our progress, which is published at http://rs.acupcc.org/

 - Our commitment: Carbon Footprint and Climate Change Task Force